No Match Found

 Achieving a culture of inclusion requires inclusive leaders, who get the best out of all their people, helping their organisations to succeed in today’s complex national and global environments, with their ability to be self-aware and open-minded they proactively create a culture in which difference is valued.
 Our five point action plan sets out the steps we’re taking to promote diversity and inclusion across the firm and the areas we’re focusing on for the greatest impact.

 We first set five-year targets on our diversity data in 2015 to measure the success of our action plan over time.
-This year, we’ve updated our targets to 2025 to ensure we continue to drive change.
+We’ve updated our targets to 2025 to ensure we continue to drive change.

 |Grade||Ethnicity targets||Gender targets|

 Our 2025 targets have been expanded to include our internal support roles and our junior grades to ensure we are building a strong pipeline for promotion across our firm.
 As part of our plans to accelerate action on ethnicity we’re also committed to doubling the number of Black Partners over the next five years from six to twelve, as well as increasing the proportion of Black students hired from 3% to 6%.

 We know networking contributes to personal and professional fulfilment and success.
 That's why our firm is home to fourteen people diversity networks.
 Each network has specific objectives tailored to its membership.
 But all of them share the aim of providing a sense of community, inspiring and supporting diverse talent and raising awareness of diversity within our firm and creating a genuinely inclusive culture at PwC.

 As well as the personal development and support aspects of the networks, they have a focus on identifying new business opportunities for the firm, supporting our strategy to be a leader in each of our chosen markets.